TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Backend Module*

-        Backend modules are extendable components in the TYPO3 backend that provide various functionalities and tools like user management or file management.
+        Backend modules are extendable components in the TYPO3 backend that provide various functionalities and tools such as user management and file management.
 The left hand panel in the backend shows all these modules.

 *   C